CryptoExperts/IronMask/Readme.md

 presents our constructive algorithm to generate incompressible tuples, as well as some ideas and suggestions to improve its performance.

+## Tests

+Tests are provided to evaluate the reliability of IronMaskArithmetic’s code, both with and without parallelization, and for all security properties verified by IronMaskArithmetic.
+To run them, simply execute the script `test/test_car_q.sh`.
 ## License

 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html)